 Pericarditis Based on Symptoms

-Acute pericarditis: When chest pain develops suddenly (often radiating to the neck, shoulders, and back), it is termed as acute pericarditis.
-The pain often increases during inspiration (when breathing in) and while lying down, but decreases when one sits up.
+Acute pericarditis is when chest pain develops suddenly (often radiating to the neck, shoulders, and back), it is termed as acute pericarditis.
+The pain often increases during inspiration (when breathing in) and while lying down but decreases when one sits up.
 The symptoms may last for less than three months, and may often get resolved in a few days with appropriate treatment.

 Pericarditis may be idiopathic (unknown), or it may be due to viral/bacterial infection, metabolic disorders, cardiac arrest, or a blunt injury.
 It can also be caused by radiation, malignancy, toxins, trauma, or as a side effect of certain drugs.